KomodoPlatform/developer-docs/docs/komodo/encrypt-wallet.md

 ### Precautions / Best Practices:

 - Don't encrypt any wallet with private addresses (`z-addresses`).
-Transfer your funds from a private z address to transparent R address first ([Guide](https://support.komodoplatform.com/en/support/solutions/articles/29000026955-perform-z-transactions-using-agama)).
+Transfer your funds from a private z address to transparent R address first.

 - Don't forget your password.
 If you do, you will lose access to your funds.